 - Extract the firmware BIN file from the download ZIP archive.
 Rename the BIN file to wr740v4_tp_recovery.bin.

 - Download and install TFTP server.
 It will ask for Firewall permissions which you should grant for it to work.

 - Open Network settings in Windows control panel.
 Change the network adapter settings (the network adapter that is wired to your WiFi router) and set the static IP address to 192.168.0.66, subnet mask to 255.255.255.0 and default gateway to 192.168.0.1.
 Save the settings.

 - Open TFTP server and change the working directory to where the wr740v4_tp_recovery.bin is copied in step 3 above.
 Change the server interface to 192.168.0.66.

 - Press the reset button (using a paper-clip or pin) of the router and power it on.
 Do not release the reset button for 4-5 seconds after powering it on.
 As soon as you release the button, TFTP server shall flash the firmware and start the router.

 - That’s it.
 Now you have a unbricked working WiFi router without actually needing any serial cables.

 This method works for many models of the TP-Link WiFi routers.
+You have to rename the firmware file for your router according to your router model and version (in step 3 above).
 The original credit of this hidden unbricking method goes to bkil (http://bkil.blogspot.com/2014/12/hidden-tftp-of-tp-link-routers.html).